trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/QueueableWithCalloutRecipes.md

 ---
 # QueueableWithCalloutRecipes class

 Demmonstrates the use of the Queueable interface to make callouts.
 The methods in this class are called by the system at run time.
-To enqueue this job and see it&apos;s results, use `System.enqueueJob(new QueueableWithCalloutRecipes());` More on the Queable interface: https://sfdc.co/queueable-apex
+To enqueue this job and see it's results, use `System.enqueueJob(new QueueableWithCalloutRecipes());` More on the Queable interface: https://sfdc.co/queueable-apex

 ## Related